core-wg/senml-spec/draft-ietf-core-senml.md

 Time:
 : Time when value was recorded.
 Optional.

 Update Time:
-: An optional time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
+: Period of time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
+  Optional.
 This can be used to detect the failure of sensors or communications path from the sensor.

 ## Considerations